SrivastavaRishabh/Movies/readme.txt

-Basic apps to learn practice Django
+Basic apps to learn and practice Django